 - The planning, design and development of new qualifications.

 - Applications for additional modes of provision.

 - Applications for additional major fields of study (classification of educational subject matter – CESM).

 - New programme(s) to be added to existing qualifications.

 - Re-curriculation of programmes.

 - Calendar changes that are dependent on the approval of the Senate Committee for Academic Standards (SCAS).

 - Administration of the SCAS meetings.
-This committee considers matters with respect to compliance, quality, relevance, and the responsiveness of the NWU’s formal academic offering and continuing education courses.
+This committee considers matters with respect to compliance, quality, relevance, and the responsiveness of the NWU’s formal academic offering.